slamice/wri/Other stories/Friends.md

 "What?
 Really?"

-"Yea actually.
+"Yea.
 Minsun Kim is a pretty easy name to find.
 So many people came up it was hard to know which was which, no one had pictures."

+We would smile at eachother, and pause, and look into eachother's eyes, and seriously no need for dramatic effect because we'd be content to do that, but out of necessity we'd need to come up with something to talk about, pathetic small talk that led nowhere, and we'd hack at that.